joeypiccola/PoshWSUSReporting/README.md

 # psWSUSReporting
 This module is used for generating server compliance info from WSUS.
 It can also be used to approve updates for WSUS groups.

+## Examples

+### Get updates for a system that will be installed the next time the system installs updates
 ```
 PS C:\blah> Get-PoshWSUSComputerUpdates -FullDomainName box.ad.piccola.us -ApproveddownloadedAndReadyForInstall | select -First 2